 A full Council Tax bill assumes that your property is occupied by at least two persons aged 18 or over.
 We do not count some people when working out the number of adults living in a property.
 These include:

-- People in residential care homes or nursing homes
+- People who are being looked after in care homes

-- People who care for someone who is not their husband or wife, partner or a child under 18
+- People caring for someone who is not their partner or their child

 If you think you may be entitled to a discount call us on 01702 318197 or 01702 318198

 Some properties may be exempt from payment of Council Tax.

 The different classes of exemption are listed below:

 Properties that are solely occupied by:

 - people under the age of 18